-But he really meditates through Grand Medicine at the doctoring.(37) The great Medicine Man was doctoring that guy for his ailment, taking out what ails him by the spiritual power of his.
-See, they take the germ out of you when they do a reaction like that.(38) They take out the germ: àa-kw^-zi-wín is a germ, that includes everything.
+This one was for doctoring not initiating.
+George meditates through Grand Medicine at the doctoring.(37) The great Medicine Man was doctoring that guy for his ailment, taking out what ails him by the spiritual power of his.
+See, they take the germ out of you when they do a reaction like that.(38) They take out the germ: àa-kw^-zi-wín is a germ that includes everything.
 All forms. àa-kw^-zi-sín includes disease and germ and everything.

 Beforehand, the problem-man would talk in there.
-He would ask him for doctoring.
-He also asked across, to the people sitting across the room, for help.
+He would ask the head spiritual man for doctoring.
+He also asked across -- to the people sitting across the room -- for help.
 He told him the condition, how he felt and everything.
 He wanted to find out if he could get help through the great power of the Medicine Man.

 But it looked to me like the man who was being doctored had an old internal injury.
 It was aggravated, I thought, by working too hard and working up a sweat and then cooling off too sudden.
 This is what they call gii-d^k-i-ssay.
 When you get two or three colds on top of that it gets worse and penetrates down through your body and blood to your bones.
 You feel lazy, tired.

 The remedy for that is to sweat it off in the steam or sweat bath, the mah-du-du-wIn.(39) You have to drink plenty of water.
 The old man at the ceremony told him to go home and take two or three sweat baths and take care of himself, and drink a lot of liquid, especially pure water.
 Water keeps the fever away.
 He was supposed to drink lots of water until he had movement in the kidneys.

 "Then you'll regulate the excess, and you'll feel better.
 You'll come to normal."